Meet the team

 As well as her role as Director of Nursing, Chris is the Director of the National Workforce Skills Development Unit and oversees the Trust's work on perinatal mental health.

 Previously she had been the Dean of Healthcare Professions at Health Education England's north central and east London local office.

-Ian is a Podiatrist by professional background but has spent most of his career in training, education, human resources, organisational and workforce development
+Ian is a podiatrist by professional background but has spent most of his career in training, education, human resources and organisational and workforce development.

 He spends way too much time and money indulging his favourite pastime of theatre in all its forms.

 Rob supports the Deputy Director with running the Unit, engaging with stakeholders across the country and has leadership across the core project work.